awsdocs/amazon-forecast-developer-guide/doc_source/dataset-import-guidelines-troubleshooting.md

 `s3://bucket-name/prefix/`
 `s3://bucket-name`

+**Dataset Updates**
+Because dataset import jobs are not aggregated, your most recent dataset import is the one that is used when training a predictor or generating a forecast\.
+Guideline: Make sure that your most recent dataset import contains all of the data you want to model off of, and not just the new data collected since the previous import\.

 **Attribute Order**
 The order of attributes specified in the schema definition must match the column order in the CSV file that you are importing\.
 For example, if you defined `timestamp` as the first attribute, then `timestamp` must also be the first column in the input CSV file\.
 Guideline: Verify that the columns in the CSV file are in the same order as the schema attributes that you created\.

 **Dataset Header**
-The dataset header is optional\.
-We recommend omitting the header in your input CSV file\.
+A dataset header in your input CSV file may cause a validation error\.
+We recommend omitting a header\.
 Guideline: Delete the dataset header and try the import again\.

 **Dataset Status**